top of page

 1

-Some hardware systems and software that I use include the following (see Zickfeld, Arriaga, Santos, Schubert. & Seibt (2020), in which many physiological measures were collected at the same time)
+For these studies, I employ various hardware systems and software (see Zickfeld, Arriaga, Santos, Schubert. & Seibt (2020), where numerous physiological measures were simultaneously collected.

 Physiological